xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ## 2 Digital Humanities Core

-Programming can involve long stretches of frustration (Why does this not work?) punctuated by short bursts of elation that comes with accomplishing something difficult (It works!).
-Rather than allowing students to view their initial lack of results as failures, we attempt to channel feelings of hindrance into a practice of problem solving and discovery, related to similarly difficult, but more familiar tasks of archival research and long-form analytical writing.
-Just like writing, coding skills fall on a spectrum of proficiency that constitutes a small, but foundational part, of a larger variegated skill set.
+Programming can involve long stretches of frustration (Why does this not work?) punctuated by the short bursts of elation that come with accomplishing something difficult (It works!).
+Rather than allowing students to view their initial lack of results as failures, we attempt to channel feelings of hindrance into a practice of problem solving and discovery, related to similarly difficult but more familiar tasks of archival research and long-form analytical writing.
+Just like writing, coding falls on a spectrum of proficiency that constitutes a small but foundational part of a larger, variegated skill set.

-Depending on one's research interests and career path, a DH practitioner will have some mixture of the following core skills (with examples in parenthesis):
+Depending on one's research interests and career path, as a DH practitioner one will have some mixture of the following core skills (with examples in parenthesis):

 - Text markup (plain text, *Markdown*, *Pandoc*, *TEI*)